YuXuanYio/gazealytics-master/README.md

   * Python 3.5 or above (web server scripting)

 ## Tutorial
-There are some videos for getting started with gazealytics (whose previous release was named as webVETA).
+There are some videos for getting started with Gazealytics (whose previous release was named as webVETA).

   * The [features video](https://www.youtube.com/watch?v=TihdrjG0B8g&feature=youtu.be) of Gazealytics
   * The [setup video](https://www.youtube.com/watch?v=-vfOij3I3tc) which describes how to set up AOIs, TWIs, workspace etc